mindsdb/mindsdb/mindsdb/integrations/handlers/neuralforecast_handler/README.md

 Implement alternative forecasting models, other than NHITS, from the NeuralForecast package.

+Support exogenous regressors that are categoric, as the current implementation only supports numeric regressors.

 # Please provide a minimal SQL example that uses this ML engine (pointers to integration tests in the PR also valid)
 See integration test in https://github.com/mindsdb/mindsdb/pull/4615